sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ##### Banned User

-Banning a user means removing the user and all of user’s listings from marketplace because of bad behaviour.
+Banning a User means removing the user and all of user’s listings from marketplace because of bad behaviour.
 The email of banned user is no longer available for new accounts.
 The user data is not returned from APIs, except when it’s a linked resource (only id + banned status).

+##### Deleted User

+Deleting a User means completely removing all the personal data of the User.

 ## Application concepts

-TODO: application concepts description
+Applications and services that are part of the Flex offering.

-##### Template app
+##### Flex Template for Web

 A Node.js + React/Redux based universal app that implements a marketplace UI backed by the Marketplace API.
-Intended to be customized per marketplace by the customers themselves.
+Intended to be customized per marketplace by the marketplace builders.

 For more information, see the [FTW documentation](/references/ftw/).

 ##### Marketplace API

 API for marketplace applications.
-Supports authoring and discovering content, managing user accounts, and the purchasing flow.
+Supports e.g. authoring and discovering content, managing user accounts, and the purchasing flow.

 For more information, see the [API reference documentation](/references/api/).